Ontology: A Theoretical Basis for Professional Coaching

 He completed a multi-disciplinary doctoral thesis, entitled Management

-and Communication in the Office of the Future
+and Communication in the Office of the Future, at the Berkeley campus

 of the University of California.